CDT Day 100: Sheep Gulch to Sawatch Range – Aspen Are Cool Camp to Tooty Frooty Camp

 Total miles: 1725.7

 The valley and mountains ahead were still blanketed in deep shade from the eastern mountains, but then the aspen just ahead were set ablaze.
-The first sunlight of the morning perfectly caught the yellow leaves and the contrast between them and the shaded peaks was something a poet would write about.
+The first sunlight of the morning was perfectly captured in the yellow leaves.
+The contrast between them and the shaded peaks was something a poet would write about.
 Slow walking again.
 The steep trail and morning beauty both demanded it.

 It was cold near the valley floor when we turned west to walk that way for a while.
 Spice and I crossed some major avalanche paths, gnarly brews of broken wood and stone before stopping in our first patch of sun to apply sunscreen and thaw fingers.